Location Analysis: Three Questions to Ask

 Schedule a Meeting

-Second question: What other data sources (e.g. geographical data, business data) do you want to work with?
+Second question: What other data sources do you want to work with?

-Unacast routinely works with consultants, software companies, investors, insurers and others that want aggregated location data to add as alpha into their own confluence of data streams (e.g. demographic data, transaction data).
+Unacast routinely works with consultants, software companies, investors, insurers and others that want aggregated location data to supplement their own data streams (e.g. demographic data, transaction data).
 In this case, clearly defining how location data is expected to interact with and add to the output of the combined data stream is essential.

 The use cases for finance, insurance, real estate, telcos and supply chain logistics are all very different.
 Dealing with a location data provider with experience servicing the unique needs of your own industry is important.
-Otherwise, you are likely to overspend on a klujey data set that's tough to ingest and even harder to use.
+Otherwise, you’ll likely overspend on a kludgey data set that's tough to ingest and even harder to use.

 location analytics